LivingIT/beautyincode.se/README.md

 _This repo is automatically deployed from the `master` branch. **Do not commit directly to `master` unless you know what you are doing!**_

-Since Github auto-deploys from `master`, we're employing a simplified version version of Git Flow, where development is henceforth being done only on `develop`.
-When any feature is ready for deployment, make a pull request, make sure any tests pass (WIP) and merge.
+Since Github auto-deploys to production from `master`, we're employing a simplified version version of Git Flow, where development is being done on `develop`.
+When any feature is ready for deployment, make a pull request, make sure any tests pass and merge.

+### Development environment

+Commits to `develop` are automatically deployed to [https://dev.beautyincode.se](https://dev.beautyincode.se).